The Nest Home Report is a monthly email that summarizes your energy use, safety events, and more for the Nest products in your home.

 About the Energy summary

-Hours of cooling are blue, hours of heating are red.
+Hours of cooling are blue, hours of heating are orange.
 If your thermostat is missing all of last month's data, a broken bar will be displayed for the previous month and no usage numbers.

 Why did your energy use change?